-This creates a 32-bit Mapping Table, with 2 level interconnection, 8 address bits for global command routing, 4 address bits for local command routing, 8 RSRCID bits for global response routing, 2 RSRCID bits for local response routing.
+In this example, we created a 32-bit Mapping Table, with 2 level interconnection, 8 address bits for global command routing, 4 address bits for local command routing, 8 RSRCID bits for global response routing, 2 RSRCID bits for local response routing.
 This makes RSRCID field 10-bit wide.
+The cacheability table will be indexed by the two bits ADDRESS[19:18].